Grok-a-Doodle/git-tut/README.md

 Some common uses for Git tags include marking releases, marking significant milestones in development, and indicating a specific version of a project that corresponds to a particular environment or configuration.

+> We can see that the wrong commits are not gone.
+They are not listed in the master branch anymore but still remain in the repository.
+They would still be in the repository if we did not tag them, but then we could reference them only by their hash names.
+Unreferenced commits remain in the repository until the garbage collection software is run by system.

 ```sh
   git tag <tagname> #This will enable you to jump to said commit using tag name such as command below:
   git checkout <tagname>